Customer Satisfaction and Product Safety

 Investigating Quality Problems via Regular Meetings

 Konica Minolta regularly holds quality meetings across the Group to discuss product safety and other quality-related issues and work to continuously improve quality by thoroughly implementing the PDCA cycle.

 Addressing Market Quality Issues

 Whenever a problem related to product quality occurs, sales sites around the world are required to register information in a Group-wide critical accident report database immediately.
 Registered information is instantly sent to the appropriate supervisor and shared with relevant departments.
 Using this system, the Group takes action to prevent a recurrence by thoroughly investigating all registered incidents, analyzing the causes, implementing countermeasures, and reflecting these in technical and assessment standards.
-In the unlikely event of a safety-related incident, a report will be immediately filed with the supervisor of the individual business and shared with the executive officer in charge of quality, as well as with the departments in charge of quality assurance, corporate communications, and legal affairs, regardless of the cause of the problem.
+In the unlikely event of a safety-related incident, a report will be immediately filed with the supervisor of the individual business and shared with the Chief Quality Officer, as well as with the departments in charge of quality assurance, corporate communications, and legal affairs, regardless of the cause of the problem.
 When a quality problem with a potentially serious risk arises, a Quality Problem Countermeasure Conference is convened based on the Market Quality Management Rules in order to promptly deal with the issue and ensure thorough information disclosure.

 Serious Product-related Accidents over the Past Five Years

 |Number of Accidents||0||0||0||0||0|